 One of the challenges involved in managing a remote team is training, and this is where interactive marketing can play a key role.

-Solutions like Whisbi Video Broadcast and automated Q&A sessions can be used to streamline remote training and create a collaborative and productive environment even when team members are on different continents.
+Solutions like Whisbi Video Broadcast and automated Q&A sessions can be used to streamline remote training (with interactive videos) and create a collaborative and productive environment even when team members are on different continents.

 Here are some tips for effectively training your remote teams: